node-red/raspbian-deb-package/README.md

 # raspbian-deb-package

+### **NOTE**: This repository is being deprecated in favour of [node-red-/linux-installers](https://github.com/node-red/linux-installers).
+It will remain here for any existing links to find a home.
+Please raise any Issues on the new repository.

-Scripts required to build the Node-RED deb package for Raspbian Stretch ONLY, as it requires node.js v4.*
+Scripts required to build the Node-RED deb package for Raspbian Stretch and Buster.

 The last version of Node-RED for Jessie was 0.15.3.